 How to Become a Storyboard Artist

 If you want to become a storyboard artist, there are some things you should consider and know about the craft as you work your way into the industry.
 You will probably want to receive an education in art or specifically storyboarding, in order to ensure that you have the skills needed to be a professional storyboard artist.
-You should also consider learning about the industry even before taking classes to refine your artistic skills, and understand film on a fundamental level.
+You should also consider learning about the film industry even before taking classes to refine your artistic skills and understand film on a fundamental level.

 A storyboard artist creates storyboards for professional films and television programs.
-This means that you will need to be able to create a visualization of one or more scenes in still images on a piece of paper, or in a computer.
+This means that you will need to be able to create a visualization of one or more scenes in still images on a piece of paper, or on a computer.
 You will work with directors to help understand and achieve their vision so that when they are on the set and preparing for a shot, they have a guide to help them ensure they get exactly what they want without costly reshoots.